PhindulooMulaudzi/AirBnB_clone/README.md

 The data model comprises various classes representing AirBnB objects.
 These classes inherit from the `BaseModel` and define the structure and behavior of the corresponding objects, ensuring consistency and organization within the application.

-Got it!
-Here's how you can add a section for Authors in the README file:

 ## Usage

 ### Getting Started